Infineon/ota-bootloader-abstraction/README.md

 MCUBootloader Application i.e MCUBootApp is a standalone application.
 It is an open source software taken and customized in terms of Flash map and is built outside of ModusToolbox.
 MCUBootApp is programmed/flashed on the device one time, at manufacture (or for development).

 - MCUBootApp runs on the CM0+ CPU and starts any OTA enabled application on CM4 core in case of multicore Psoc6 devices and on CM7 core in case of XMC7200 devices.
-- In case of 20829 devices, MCUBootApp runs on CM33 CPU along with the OTA enabled applications.
+- In case of 20829 and 89829 devices, MCUBootApp runs on CM33 CPU along with the OTA enabled applications.

 MCUBoot itself is not OTA upgradable.